 To do this, go to the Display Rules tab.
 You have several options for displaying your popup coupon.

-Alternatively, you can activate the Based on Visitor’s Date and Time rule, and set the popup coupon to be displayed on or before a certain date.
-If your offer is time limited, this is a useful rule to apply, so your coupon only shows until the end date for your discount.
+You can also show your optin based on a specific date or time rule, and set the popup coupon to be displayed on or before a certain date.
+If your offer is time-limited, this is a useful rule to apply, so your coupon only shows until the end date for your discount.

 Feel free to also combine multiple display rules to target your coupon popup more precisely.